 If your loved one has something that fits this description, replace it for them.
 If it’s pricey, get a few family members or friends together and buy it as a joint present.
 Bonus: Gift idea problem solved for multiple people!

 Useful doesn’t have to be boring.
-And, labour saving devices have a place in even the most minimalist home.
-Hand mixers like this colourful KitchenAid are practical and useful.
+And, labor saving devices have a place in even the most minimalist home.
+Hand mixers like this colorful KitchenAid are practical and useful.
 Even if you have the stand mixer (which I’m saving for since my old Kelvinator died, hint, hint) a hand mixer is a much better option for small things, like whipping cream.

 It won’t take up too much space, either.
 So, if your loved one is handy in the kitchen, this could be a great gift idea.

 Other options include things like first aid kits for the car.

 Or, a sleek coffee machine for that person in your life who spends too much on coffee-to-go.
 But, make sure it’s not one that takes those little pods.
 That won’t fit as either a frugal or minimalist gift idea.
 Too expensive and too much waste.
 If they already have a pod style coffee maker, maybe reusable pods (K Cup) might be a great gift idea.
 See image at bottom of this post.